 Natural disasters in developing countries have in several cases been more deadly and had a larger cost relative to GDP than disasters in the advanced economies, even if insured losses have been low.
 For example, the 2010 earthquake in Haiti is estimated to have a death toll of over 220,000 and an economic cost of over 100 percent of Haiti’s GDP.

 Potential output is the rate of growth that the economy can sustain at full employment without generating inflationary pressures.

 The real effective exchange rate provides a more accurate picture of competitiveness than the nominal effective exchange rate as it corrects for differences in relative inflation rates (or relative unit labour cost movements) between New Zealand and its major trading partners.

 OECD Economic Outlook, Volume 1, May 2013

 The Reserve Bank will advise of upcoming public speech releases, where possible.

 Public speeches will be released via the Bank’s normal channels, which include the speeches section of this website, the Bank’s 'News' email service, and its Twitter account.
 You can sign up to be alerted to upcoming speeches.

-Not all speeches will be notified publicly ahead of delivery.
+The Bank gives a number of off-the-record speaking engagements, and not all speeches will be notified publicly ahead of delivery.
 Speaking events are usually hosted by other organisations, and are often invitation-only or closed to the public.